Decolonising the Mind

-Decolonising the Mind is a meld of autobiography, post-colonial theory, pedagogy, African history, and literary criticism.
+Decolonising the Mind is a blend of autobiography, post-colonial theory, pedagogy, African history, and literary criticism.
 Ngũgĩ dedicated Decolonising the Mind "to all those who write in African languages, and to all those who over the years have maintained the dignity of the literature, culture, philosophy, and other treasures carried by African languages."

 Background

 The language debate in post-colonial studies

 Language is a central question in post-colonial studies.
-Many post-colonial scholars and writers detail the colonial practice of imposing the colonizer's languages onto the peoples they colonized, even forbidding the use of the colonized people's native tongue.
-They examine this practice as part of the systematic oppression of imperialism in neocolonial societies, and they investigate its ramifications on the psychological, physical, and cultural well-being of colonized peoples.
+Many post-colonial scholars and writers detail the colonial practice of imposing the colonizer's languages onto the people they colonized, even forbidding the use of the colonized people's native tongue.
+They examine this practice as part of the systematic oppression of imperialism in neocolonial societies, and they investigate its ramifications on the psychological, physical, and cultural well-being of colonized people.
 In the context of post-colonial studies, language is a weapon and a site of intense neocolonial conflict.

 Some post-colonial theorists advocate, if not a complete abandonment of the English language, at least a conscious and pronounced preference of indigenous languages as a literary or scholarly medium.
 Ngũgĩ sits firmly on this side of the debate.
 Others, however (Salman Rushdie, for example), see the practicality of utilizing hegemonic languages like English and French as too immediate to permit the abandonment of such languages.
 On this side of the argument, writers and activists see using the colonist languages as a practical alternative which they can employ to improve conditions of colonized peoples.
 For example, a colonist language can be used both to enhance international communication (e.g. people living in Djibouti, Cameroon, Morocco, Haiti, Cambodia, and France can all speak to one another in French).
-This side also views the subversive potential of the appropriation of a colonist language by an indigenous people; it is seen as a “counter to a colonial past through de-forming a 'standard' European tongue and re-forming it in new literary forms.”
+This side also views the subversive potential of the appropriation of a colonist language by an indigenous people; it is seen as a "counter to a colonial past through de-forming a 'standard' European tongue and re-forming it in new literary forms".”